henriquet2208/Academic-Projects/Critical Computing Systems Engineering (MSc)/README.md

 This repository contains the **source code** developed as part of my **Master’s Thesis in Critical Computing Engineering** at the **Instituto Superior de Engenharia do Porto (ISEP)**.
 The project focuses on **detecting sail lines** in images of sailboats to determine **aerodynamic parameters** such as **Camber**, **Draft**, and **Twist**, using **Computer Vision** and **Artificial Intelligence** techniques.

+My thesis document is included in this directory as a PDF file.

 ---

 ## 📖 Project Overview